jhedstrom/drupalextension/STEPS.md

   <summary><code>@Then I (should )see the :link in the :rowText row</code></summary>

 <br/>
-Asserts a link exists in a table row containing given text
+Asserts a link exists in a table row containing given text.
 <br/><br/>

 ```gherkin